devYaoYH/prometheus_proxy_gateway/README.md

 Desktop Application --> Proxy Server --> Prometheus Pushgateway <-- Prometheus Metrics Server
 ```

+## Usage

+### Start Prometheus servers

+Start a Prometheus PushGateway server by executing the binary from official github repo [here](https://github.com/Prometheus/pushgateway?tab=readme-ov-file#run-it).

+NOTE: This should start a running instance by default on `localhost:9091`.

+Start a Prometheus Metrics collection server by [downloading](https://prometheus.io/docs/prometheus/latest/getting_started/#getting-started) and starting with the [`sample_prometheus_server_config.yml`](sample_prometheus_server_config.yml).

+NOTE: The default server port is on `localhost:9090`, metrics can be inspected via: http://localhost:9090/graph.

+### Start proxy server

+Start proxy server with flask: `python server.py`.

+### Execute client to test logging metrics

+Execute a test client session using: `python client.py`.

 ## Why?

 Client logs can be noisy and direct access to the gateway server may not be available from the client-side (due to e.g. security authorization requirements).